jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 * Service exposing the JobManager’s REST and UI ports

 The Application Mode makes sure that all Flink components are properly cleaned up after the termination of the application.

+## Practice

+* It is not recommended to host a Flink Cluster across multiple Kubernetes clusters.
+Flink node excchanges data between task managers and so better to run in same region, and within same k8s.